oyaprotocol/node/README.md

 BUNDLE_TRACKER_ADDRESS=your_block_tracker_contract_address
 (This will be 0xd4af8d53a8fccacd1dc8abe8ddf7dfbc4b81546c on Sepolia.)

-# Private key used by the block proposer for signing blocks (ensure this is kept secure)
+# Private key used by the bundle proposer for signing bundles (ensure this is kept secure)
 TEST_PRIVATE_KEY=your_private_key
 ```